sircharlo/meeting-media-manager/README.md

 ## Help!

-If ever you run into any issues with the app or the underlying script, please feel free to let me know.
+If ever you run into any issues with the app or the underlying script, please let me know.

 *- COS*